Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Omanyte.md

 ---
 Ability1: Swift Swim
 Ability2: Shell Armor
+Baby: 'No'
+BookImageName: HOME138.png
+BookShinyImageName: HOME138_s.png
 BoxSprite: SRD-BoxSprite-omanyte.png
+DexCategory: Spiral Pokemon
+DexDescription: One of the ancient and extinct Pokemon that have been revived from fossils by science.
+If attacked, it withdraws into its hard shell.
+It is not found in the wild anymore, but fossils can be found in the sea.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 4
+  Feet: 1.3
+  Meters: 0.4
 HiddenAbility: Weak Armor
 HomeSprite: SRD-HomeSprite-omanyte.png
 Learnset: '[[SRD-Omanyte-Learnset]]'
 Legendary: 'No'
 Name: Omanyte
 Number: 138
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Water 3
 Sprite: omanyte.png
 Type1: Rock
 Type2: Water
+Weight:
+  Hectograms: 75
+  Kilograms: 7.5
+  Pounds: 16.5
 ---

 #PokeroleSRD/Pokedex